How to Identify Heat Loss with Thermal Imaging

 The photo below is taken from inside a heated house.
 The darker colours show lower temperatures and the lighter colours show the warmer temperatures.
 You can see the lowest temperatures are below the door, so this would be a good spot to put a draft stopper.

 The images below show the heat loss that can occur through glass.
 The image on the right shows a wooden door with glass windows.
-Also note the heat loss occurring between the two doors.
-The image on the right show the importance of having good curtains that cover the windows properly.
+Also, note the heat loss occurring between the two doors.
+The image on the right shows the importance of having good curtains that cover the windows properly.

 The below images show the ceiling in the living room.
 I was trying to determine if insulation was present throughout the ceiling.
 The darker coloured lines are showing the ceiling joists.
 If insulation were missing there would be darker coloured areas between the joists.